AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Ductal carcinoma insitu/Ch5_2nd.md

 ---

-## Flaps
+## Flaps Breasts
-Breasts can be remade using skin from other parts of your body, known as Àaps.
-These Àaps are taken from the abdomen, buttocks, thigh, or from under the shoulder blade.
-Some Àaps are completely removed and then sewn in place.
-Other Àaps stay attached to your body but are slid over and sewn into place.
+Can be remade using skin from other parts of your body, known as flaps.
+These flaps are taken from the abdomen, buttocks, thigh, or from under the shoulder blade.
+Some flaps are completely removed and then sewn in place.
+Other flaps stay attached to your body but are slid over and sewn into place.
-There are several risks associated with Àaps, including death of fat in the Àap, which can cause lumps.
+There are several risks associated with flaps, including death of fat in the flap, which can cause lumps.
 A hernia may result from muscle weakness.
 Problems are more likely to occur among those who have diabetes or who smoke.

-—
 ## Implants and flaps
-Some breasts are reconstructed with both implants and Àaps.
+Some breasts are reconstructed with both implants and flaps.
 This method may give the reconstructed breast more volume to match the other breast.
 For any reconstruction, you may need surgery on your remaining breast to